 Cross-Contract Calls

-Your contract can interact with other deployed contracts, querying information and executing functions on them.
+NEAR contracts can interact with other deployed contracts, querying information and executing functions on them through cross-contract calls.

-Since NEAR is a sharded blockchain, its cross-contract calls behave differently than calls do in other chains.
-In NEAR. cross-contract calls are asynchronous and independent.
+Since NEAR is a sharded blockchain, its cross-contract calls behave differently than in other chains.
+In NEAR, cross-contract calls are asynchronous and independent.

-There is a delay between the call and the callback execution, usually of 1 or 2 blocks.
-During this time, the contract is still active and can receive other calls.
+The calling function and the callback execute in different blocks (typically 1-2 blocks apart).
+During this time, the contract remains active and can receive other calls.

 Snippet: Querying Information